ZimCodes/Zyod/README.md

 # Zyod

-**Zyod** is designed to scrape file links from **dynamic ODs** *(JavaScript only Open Directories)* with the help of **[Selenium](https://github.com/seleniumhq/selenium)**.
+**Zyod** is designed to scrape, download, & record files from **dynamic ODs** *(JavaScript focused Open Directories)* with the help of **[Selenium](https://github.com/seleniumhq/selenium)**.
-Primarily, Zyod was created to fulfill the missing features not available in Zeiver.

-For **static ODs**, check out [Zeiver](https://github.com/ZimCodes/Zeiver).

-## Workflow
+## Sample Usage
-Since Zyod was created to work alongside Zeiver, it is ideal to use these tools together.
-This workflow focuses on a scenario in which Zeiver is unable to scrape/download files from an unknown *(probably dynamic)* OD.
-As a solution, Zyod will scrape the OD *for* Zeiver and prepare the links for download.

-1. Input the OD URL in Zyod.
-By default, the scraped links will be placed in the *output.txt* file.
-   1. Ex: `python zyod.py --driver chrome -o output.txt https://example.com/cool`
-2. Now let Zeiver read the links from the *output.txt* file.
-This will invoke Zeiver to download the files from the OD.
-   1. Ex `zeiver -i output.txt -o ./save_dir`
-3. That's it.
+This command uses the Google Chrome driver to scrape and record links from *https://od.example. com* .
+While scraping, Zyod will write more text to the console, wait a maximum of *15 seconds* before scraping each page, search 3 directory levels deep, interact by scrolling, and do not wait in between each scroll action.

+`--driver "chrome" -v -w 15 -d 3 --scroll --scroll-wait 0 https://od.example.com`

 ## Installation

 ## Commands

 ### Positional

 __URL*s*...__

-Link(*s*) to the OD(*s*) you would like to scrape content from.
+Link(*s*) to the OD(*s*) you would like to scrape/record/download content from.
 *_This is not needed if you are using `-i, --input`._

 ---

 ### Options

 #### General

 ***-h, --help***

 Prints help information.